-Side Effects of Corn
+Possible Risks and Side Effects of Corn

 Scientific researchers proved that corn has some side effects if you eat it in high amounts.
 Everything in excessive amounts is bad for health. here are some common drawbacks of eating too much corn, such as

-Raises blood sugar levels
+1. Can raise blood sugar levels